chrispyles/jupyter/_build/notebooks/avocado/avocado.md

 ### Cartesian Distances
-In this section, I will define a function that finds the 3-dimensional cartesian distant between two points.
+In this section, I will define a function that finds the 3-dimensional cartesian distance between two points.
 This is an application of the Pythagorean Theorem.
 The distance between two points $(x_1, y_1, z_1)$ and $(x_2, y_2, z_2)$ is

 $$d = \sqrt{(x_2-x_1)^2 + (y_2-y_1)^2 + (z_2-z_1)^2}$$